-Vendor-produced ROI figures are also center-stage when sellers predict customer ROI and TCO figures along with the sales proposal.
+Vendor-produced ROI figures are also center-stage when sellers submit customer ROI and TCO figures along with the sales proposal.
 Many vendors seem to believe that sale closing will follow faster when they show customers the attractive ROI and TCO results they can expect.

 Customers, of course, should immediately ask: